dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

     - **iOS**
     - **macOS**
     - **Windows**
     Click **Save**.

 6. Under **All Users**, select **Platform Configurations** and select the following configurations.
 For each platform allowed, you can configure the following options:
     - **Versions** - Specify the **Min** and **Max** platform operating system versions for Android, iOS, or Windows devices.
-Android supports major.minor.rev.build. iOS supports major.minor.rev.
+Android and Android for Work support major.minor.rev.build. iOS supports major.minor.rev.
 Windows supports major.minor.rev.build for Windows 10 only.
 Operating system versions don't apply to Apple devices enrolling with Device Enrollment Program, Apple School Manager, or the Apple Configurator app.
     - **Personally Owned** - Specify whether to **Allow** or **Block** for Android, iOS, and macOS devices.

     ![Screenshot of the device restrictions workspace with the default device platform configurations showing personally owned settings configured.](media/device-restrictions-platform-configurations.png)